Configuring a reverse proxy

 • Configure your network so that Keycloak is isolated and can accept connections only from the proxy.

-• Make sure that the proxy overwrites the header that is configured in spi-x509cert-lookup-<provider>-ssl-client-cert option.
+• Make sure that the proxy overwrites the header that is configured in the spi-x509cert-lookup--<provider>--ssl-client-cert option.

-• Pay extra attention to the spi-x509cert-lookup-<provider>-trust-proxy-verification setting.
+• Pay extra attention to the spi-x509cert-lookup--<provider>--trust-proxy-verification setting.
 Make sure you enable it only if you can trust your proxy to verify the client certificate.
-Setting spi-x509cert-lookup-<provider>-trust-proxy-verification=true without the proxy verifying the client certificate chain will expose Keycloak to security vulnerability when a forged client certificate can be used for authentication.
+Setting spi-x509cert-lookup--<provider>--trust-proxy-verification=true without the proxy verifying the client certificate chain will expose Keycloak to a security vulnerability where a forged client certificate can be used for authentication.

-The server supports some of the most commons TLS termination proxies such as:
+The server supports some of the most common TLS termination proxies:

 Apache HTTP Server